Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Experiments

 \section{Experiments}

-\textbf{Dataset.} We trained and evaluated our models on the data from the five mice of the SENSORIUM competition~\citep{Turishcheva2023}.
+\textbf{Dataset} \quad We trained and evaluated our models on the data from the five mice of the SENSORIUM competition~\citep{Turishcheva2023}.
 The SENSORIUM IDs of the mice are in \cref{apd:mice ids}.
 Responses are 2-photon calcium traces from $\sim 40,000$ excitatory neurons of five mice in layers 2–5 of the primary visual cortex.
-They were recorded at 8 Hz while the head fixed mice viewed naturalistic gray-scale videos at 30 Hz.
+They were recorded at 8 Hz while the head-fixed mice viewed naturalistic gray-scale videos at 30 Hz.
 The signals were synchronized and upsampled to 30 Hz.
-During training, we used video input with shape $(W,H,T)=(64,36,80)$, while for evaluation we used the whole length $T$ for each video.
-Behavioral variables---locomotion speed, pupil dilation and center position---were also recorded and resampled to 30 Hz.
+During training, we used video input with shape $(W,H,T)=(64,36,80)$, while for evaluation, we used the whole length $T$ for each video.
+Behavioral variables---locomotion speed, pupil dilation, and center position---were also recorded and resampled to 30 Hz.

-\textbf{Baseline models.} We trained (1) a video-only ZIG-model (without latent) that maps video-stimulus $\mathbf{x}$ to dynamic responses $\mathbf{y}$, and a (2) non-probabilistic model trained with Poisson loss (\citet{Turishcheva2023}).
+\textbf{Baseline models} \quad To compare with the standard non-probabilistic model, we use the SENSORIUM \cite{Turishcheva2023} baseline model with a Poisson loss.
+To disentangle the impact of the ZIG loss and the latent modeling, we use a video-only ZIG-model (without latent) as a second baseline.
 All models share the same hyperparameters wherever possible (\cref{tab:hyperparamters}).
-Since we aim to use correlations between latent variables and behavioral variables~\citep{Stringer2019, bashiri_flow} as external validation for the model, we excluded behavioral data during training for all models -- in contrast to previous work~\citep{Sinz2018,Wang_foundation}.
+Since we aim to use correlations between latent variables and behavioral variables~\citep{Stringer2019, bashiri_flow} as external validation for the model (see below), we excluded behavioral data during training for all models -- in contrast to previous work~\citep{Sinz2018,Wang_foundation}.

-\textbf{Evaluation} For each neuron $i$, we compute the correlation between the neuron response predictions $\hat{y}_{jti}$ and the actual responses $y_{jti}$ over all time points $t$ of all video $j$ in the evaluation data.
-We report the average correlation across neurons.
+\textbf{Evaluation}\quad Building upon prior work \citep{Sinz2018, willeke2022sensorium, Turishcheva2023}, we use single-trial-correlation averaged across neurons to measure model performance.
+For each neuron $i$, we compute the correlation between the neuron response predictions $\hat{y}_{jti}$ and the actual responses $y_{jti}$ over all time points $t$ of all videos $j$ in the evaluation data.
 We evaluate the model in two scenarios.
-In the first ``video only'' scenario we use the mean of the response distribution as predictor
+First, we want to compare the model with the baselines, which do not have any additional neuronal input.
+Hence, in the ``Non-Conditioned'' scenario, we sample latents $\mathbf{z}^{(l)}$ from the prior and use the mean of the response distribution as a predictor

-We approximate the mean with Monte-Carlo by drawing samples $\mathbf{z}^{(l)}$ from the prior.
-Here, $\y_{ij}$ is the predicted time series of the response of neuron $i$ to video $j$.
+Here, $\hat{\y}_{ij}$ is the predicted time series of the response of neuron $i$ to video $j$.